 Recently, a friend told me her crazy story about getting into credit card debt.
 Luckily, “Megan” (her name has been changed) had also just received some family money and was able to wipe out her longstanding balance.
-It could happen to anyone—witness how easily Megan found herself swamped by a monthly payment.
-To learn from her story and avoid her mistake, we must understand both the math and the temptation that landed her there.
+It could happen to anyone—witness how easily Megan found herself swamped by a credit card that she barely knew she signed up for.

 Step into a Victoria’s Secret, and you’re thrust into the eye of a sensory tornado.
-Nine different perfume flavors coalesce within the human anatomy’s every vestibule.
 Before the brain can sort through the olfactory confusion, a chipper, raven-haired worker bee in a fitted, black suit jacket has a measuring tape secured around your bosom.
 What the?!
 Next thing you know, there’s a giant net shopping bag in your hands and it runneth over with push-up bras and lace cheekinis.
 Fuck.
 That happened fast.